inakianduaga/scala-image-processor/README.md

 ## Generated Images:

-Because of hosting limitations, images will be wiped 5 minutes after creation
+Because of hosting limitations, *images will be wiped 5 minutes after creation*

+## Websockets

+Each pageview registers a websocket connection with the backend, and the websocket identifier is linked to the user session Id.
+When a request for processing images comes from the user, the session ID is used to lookup the correct websocket to send the update after processing has finished.

+- Due to Heroku's hosting limitations, the client must send a ping to keep the connection alive every 30 secs.